mrezabayat/iamsorush/content/posts/mpi-send-types.md

 ## MPI_Isend

 It is the non-blocking version of `MPI_Send`.
 When this function is called the function returns immediately but runs `MPI_Send` actions in the background of the process.
-Therefore, After the function returns, the data must not be modified unless `MPI_Test` and `MPI_Wait` confirm `MPI_Isend` is completed.
+Therefore, After the function returns, the data **must not** be modified unless `MPI_Test` and `MPI_Wait` confirm `MPI_Isend` is completed.
 After the completion, the data is reusable because it either is buffered in MPI or sent to the destination.

 ## MPI_Issend

 It is the non-blocking version of `MPI_Ssend`.
-It returns immediately, but runs `MPI_Ssend` actions in the background.  `MPI_Test` or `MPI_Wait` can be used to assess if the function is completed in the background.
+It returns immediately, but runs `MPI_Ssend` actions in the background.  `MPI_Test` or `MPI_Wait` **must** be used to assess if the function is completed in the background.
 At that point, not only the message has been sent but also the destination has started to receive the message.

 ## MPI_Ibsend

  This is the local non-blocking send.
 It blocks for neither copying the message to the buffer nor sending the message.
-After test positive or wait, we can modify the source data because if it is not sent, it is locally copied to the allocated buffer.
+After the test positive or wait, we can modify the source data because, if it is not sent, it is locally copied to the allocated buffer.

 ## MPI_Irsend

 The same as `MPI_Rsend`, but non-blocking.

 ## Priority list